Betts hits tying HR in 9th, Dodgers beat Diamondbacks in 10

 WEB WORK

 Arizona left fielder David Peralta made a nice sliding catch to rob Edwin Rios of a hit in the eighth inning.
+Peralta also had two hits for his 12th multi-hit game of the season.

 TRAINER’S ROOM